SummerOfBitcoin/code-challenge-2024-PAINxNAGATO/SOLUTION.md

 # Solution for Assignment

 ## Assignment Flowchart
-The design approach involves several key steps to construct a valid block from the transactions in the mempool.
-The overview of the Whole Assignemnt Created :
+The design approach involves several important steps to construct a valid block from the transactions jsons in the mempool.
+The overview of the whole Assignemnt is as follows :

-1. **Filtering Transactions**: The program filters transactions based on their script type, segregating them into separate folders for P2PKH and P2WPKH scripts.
+1. **Filtering Transactions**: The program filters transactions based on their script type, separating them into separate folders for `p2pkh` and `p2wpkh` scripts.

-2. **Script Evaluation**: Transaction scripts are verfied for validity, ensuring that they are in accordance with the specified script format and  signature verification holds.
+2. **Script Evaluation**: Transaction jsons are verfied for validity, ensuring that the proper script format and  signature verification holds.

-3. **Transaction Header Generation**: Transaction headers are generated for both P2PKH and P2WPKH transaction types, facilitating Merkle root hash computation for the block as an whole.
+3. **Transaction Header Generation**: Transaction headers are generated for both `p2pkh` and `p2wpkh`.

-4. **Merkle Root Calculation**: The Merkle root hash is computed from the list of transaction hashes in the "verified_transactions" folder.
+4. **Merkle Root Calculation**: The Merkle root hash is generated from the list of Txids of the `verified` transaction jsons.

 5. **Coinbase Transaction Creation**: The Coinbase transaction, including the mining fees and witness commitment, is generated as the first transaction in the valid block.

-6. **Mining**: A simple mining algorithm is employed to find a valid block header given the current block data with the provided difficukty target of `0000ffff00000000000000000000000000000000000000000000000000000000`.
+6. **Mining**: An mining algorithm is used to find a valid block header given the current block data with the provided difficulty target of `0000ffff00000000000000000000000000000000000000000000000000000000`.

 7. **Block Header Creation**: The block header is constructed using the mined nonce, previous block header, Merkel Root and Mining Time.

-8. **Valid Block Creation**: The valid block, containing the valid block header, the Coinbase transaction, the coinbase Txid and other verified transactions txids, is created.
+8. **Valid Block Creation**: The valid block, containing the valid block header, the Coinbase transaction, the coinbase TxID and other verified transactions TxIDs, is created.

-9. **Output Generation**: The block header and transaction IDs are written to the output.txt file.
+9. **Output Generation**: The block header, the coinbase transactions and  TxIDs of verified transactions are written to the output.txt file.

-## Implementation Logic
+## Implementation Details
-Here's a breakdown of the implementation details for each step:
+The implementation details for each step is given as follows:

 1. **Filtering Transactions**
     - The `filter_transactions` function reads JSON files from the mempool folder, filters transactions based on their script type, and copies valid transactions to the "verified_transactions" folder.